Anwar3006/E-Commerce-Backend/README.md

 Remember to include the necessary authentication headers and handle errors appropriately when using the API.

-If you have any questions or need further assistance, please refer to the additional resources section or contact our support team.
+If you have any questions or need further assistance, please refer to the additional resources section or contact me support team.

-Additional Resources
+## Additional Resources

-API Authentication Guide
+- API Authentication Guide
-API Reference
+- API Reference
-Support Center